SDHC Funds Eight Grant Projects Totaling $36K

 Historic Adams House in Deadwood received an SDHC grant to update its tour script.

 Deadwood History Inc. in Deadwood was awarded $4,253 for "Historic Adams House Tour Script," which will fund the creation of a new tour script for the Historic Adams House.
 The current script is 20 years old; since its publication much information about the house, the contents, and the residents has been discovered and will be crafted into a script that is lively, informative, engaging, and entertaining, giving visitors to the Historic Adams House an unforgettable experience.
-In addition, a public program (date and time TBA) will be offered to describe the script-writing process and what visitors can expect when they take a tour at the house as presented with the new script.
+In addition, a public program will be held on April 23, 2020, from noon to 1 p.m. at Homestake Adams Research and Cultural Center to describe the script-writing process and what visitors can expect when they take a tour at the house as presented with the new script.

 2018 Young Readers author Kara LaReau speaks at the Washington Pavilion, which just received an SDHC grant for its Performance Insights program.